Technological revolution

-A technological revolution is a period in which one or more technologies is replaced by another novel technology in a short amount of time.
-It is an era of accelerated technological progress characterized by new innovations whose rapid application and diffusion typically cause an abrupt change in society.
+A technological revolution is a period in which one or more technologies is replaced by another new technology in a short amount of time.
+It is a time of accelerated technological progress characterized by innovations whose rapid application and diffusion typically cause an abrupt change in society.

 Description

-A technological revolution generally increases productivity and efficiency.
-It may involve material or ideological changes caused by the introduction of a device or system.
-Some examples of its potential impact are business management, education, social interactions, finance and research methodology; it is not limited strictly to technical aspects.
-A technological revolution significantly changes the material conditions of human existence and can reshape culture.
-It can play a role as a trigger of a chain of various and unpredictable changes.
+A technological revolution may involve material or ideological changes caused by the introduction of a device or system.
+It may potentially impact business management, education, social interactions, finance and research methodology, and is not limited to technical aspects.
+It has been shown to increase productivity and efficiency.
+A technological revolution often significantly changes the material conditions of human existence and has been seen to reshape culture.

-What distinguishes a technological revolution from a random collection of technology systems and justifies conceptualizing it as a revolution are two basic features:
+A technological revolution can be distinguished from a random collection of technology systems by two features: